markt-de/puppet-rspamd/README.md

 ## Description

 This module installs and manages the Rspamd spam filter, and provides resources and functions to configure the Rspamd system.
-It also optionally installs the rmilter daemon to integrate rspamd into an MTA that supports it, and manages the rspamd.com apt-stable repository.
-It does, however, not configure any of those systems beyond the upstream defaults.
+It does, however, not configure the systems beyond the upstream defaults.

-This module is intended to work with Puppet 4 and has been tested with Rspamd 1.5.7 and rmilter 1.10.0 on Ubuntu 16.04.
+This module is intended to work with Puppet 4 and has been tested with Rspamd 1.6.1 on Ubuntu 16.04.
 Patches to support other setups are welcome.

 ## Setup